 Delisted and Suspended Stocks - A stock will be deleted as a constituent if it is delisted from all eligible exchanges, becomes bankrupt, files for bankruptcy protection, is insolvent or is liquidated, or where evidence of a change in circumstances makes it ineligible for index inclusion.
-If, however, a stock is suspended, the sponsor will determine its treatment as follows:
+If, however, a stock is suspended, FTSE Russell will determine its treatment as follows:

-? if a constituent is declared bankrupt without any indication of compensation to shareholders, the last traded price will be adjusted to zero value and the constituent will be removed from the Russell 2000® Index with T+2 notice;
+if a constituent is declared bankrupt without any indication of compensation to shareholders, the last traded price will be adjusted to zero value and the

-- ? in all other cases, a constituent will continue to be included in the Russell 2000® Index for a period of up to 20 business days at its last tradec price; - ? if a constituent continues to be suspended at the end of the 20 business day period, it will be subject to review and a decision will be taken to either allow the constituent to remain in the Russell 2000® Index for a further period of up to 20 business days or to remove it at zero value.
-In making this determination, the sponsor will take into account the stated reasons for the suspension.
-These reasons may include announcements made by the company regarding a pending acquisition or restructuring, and any stated intentions regarding a date for the resumption of trading.
-This procedure will be repeated at successive 20 business day intervals thereafter until either trading recommences or the suspension period reaches 80 business days; - ? if the suspension period reaches 80 business days, the sponsor will provide notice that the constituent will be removed at zero value following the expiry of at least 40 business days; - ? in certain limited circumstances where the index weight of the constituent is significant and the sponsor determines that a market-related value car be established for the suspended constituent, for example because similar company securities continue to trade, deletion may take place at the market-related value instead.
-In such circumstances, the sponsor will set out its rationale for the proposed treatment of the constituent at the end of the 80 business day period; - ? if, following the end of the 80 business day period, a suspended constituent resumes trading before the Wednesday before the first Friday of March.
-June, September or December, the deletion notice will be rescinded and the constituent will be retained in the Russell 2000® Index.
-If the constituent resumes trading after these dates but before the review effective date, the constituent will continue to be removed from the Russel 2000® Index as previously announced but in these circumstances the deletion may instead be implemented at market value; and
+- constituent will be removed from the Russell 2000® Index with notice (typically T+2); - in all other cases, a constituent will continue to be included in the Russell 2000® Index for a period of up to 20 business days at its last traded price; - if a constituent continues to be suspended at the end of the 20 business day period, it will be subject to review and a decision will be taken to either allow the constituent to remain in the Russell 2000® Index for a further period of up to 20 business days or to remove it at zero value.
+In making this determination FTSE Russell will take into account the stated reasons for the suspension.
+These reasons may include announcements made by the company regarding a pending acquisition or restructuring, and any stated intentions regarding a date for the resumption of trading; - if the suspension period reaches 60 business days, the constituent will be removed from the Russell 2000® Index at zero value at the next index review subject to the 60th business day of suspension occurring on or before the Friday which falls four weeks prior to the index review implementation date.
+Where the 60th business day of suspension occurs after such date, the constituent will be reviewed for removal at the subsequent index review; - in certain limited circumstances where the index weight of the constituent is significant and FTSE Russell determines that a market-related value can be established for the suspended constituent, for example because similar company securities continue to trade, deletion may take place at the market-related value instead.
+In such circumstances, FTSE Russell will set out its rationale for the proposed treatment of the constituent at the end of the 60 business day period; - if following the end of the 60 business day period, a suspended constituent resumes trading in advance of the index review lock-down period (i.e. the two week period prior to the index review effective date) in March, June, September or December, the deletion notice will be rescinded and the constituent will be retained in the Russell 2000® Index.
+However, where the constituent resumes trading during the index review lock-down period, the constituent will continue to be removed from the index as previously announced but in these circumstances the deletion will instead be implemented at market value unless there are barriers that render a market value irreplicable.
+In this event, the company will continue to be removed at zero; and

-? if a constituent has been removed from the Russell 2000® Index and trading is subsequently restored, the constituent will only be re-considered for inclusion after a period of 12 months from its deletion.
+• if a constituent has been removed from the Russell 2000® Index and trading is subsequently restored, the constituent will only be reconsidered for inclusion after a period of 12 months from its deletion.
 For the purposes of index eligibility it will be treated as a new issue.